Last Update September 2023

 - case report/case studies that represent a unique or novel finding on disease presentation or treatment effects

 A structured abstract of no more than 150 words is required.
 The abstract must be self-contained and concise, without reference citations, and written for a general journal readership.
 The abstract should be followed by a short introduction (2–3 sentences) and four concise sections: Research Design and Methods, Results, Conclusions, and References.
-References are limited to no more than 15.
-In addition, Novel Communications may contain only one table or one figure.
+References are limited to no more than 20.
+In addition, Brief Reports may contain a combination of 4 tables/figures.

-The format of the title page, margins, text, table, figure, and font size for Novel Communications is the same as for Original Articles.
+The format of the title page, margins, text, table, figure, and font size for Brief Reports is the same as for Original Articles.
 Manuscripts should be double spaced, written in Arial or Times New Roman 12-point font, and saved as a .doc, .txt, or .rtf file.
-See "Main Document" and "Text composition."

-The word count limit for Novel Communications is 1,350 words, including the 150 word abstract.
+The word count limit for Brief Reports is 1,500 words, excluding the 150 word abstract.
 Tables, figures, legends, the title page, acknowledgments, and references are not included in the word count.

 Author contributions, statement of guarantor, and conflict-of-interest disclosures for all authors must be included in the Acknowledgments.
 If authors have no relevant conflict of interest to disclose, it should be indicated as such.